farahsaleem1995/MedicalCenter/docs/Features.md

 ### Business Rules

-- **Only Practitioner Can Modify**: Only the provider who created a record can modify or delete it
+- **Only Practitioner Can Modify**: Only the practitioner who created a record can modify or delete it
 - **Only Practitioner Can Manage Attachments**: Only the practitioner can add or remove attachments from a record
 - **Attachments Can Be Removed**: Attachments can be removed from records by the practitioner, but the file itself remains in storage for audit purposes
 - **Soft Delete**: Records are soft-deleted (IsActive = false), attachment metadata is deleted, but files are kept